 - 17. Why $8,750 - $9,425?

-- It’s a lot of money but this is a total immersion nine-week course.
+- It’s a lot of money but this is a residential, total immersion, nine-week course.
 We are just able to cover our costs while keeping the class size small.
 This cost includes tuition, housing and two group meals each week.
 It also includes your own license for Hindenburg Journalist audio editing software, a one-year membership to both the Association of Independents in Radio (AIR) as well as the Public Radio Exchange (PRX), fees for special guests, gatherings, and events.

 - 19. What about meals?